Cynthia Fierro Harvey: Early life

 Cynthia Fierro was born in 1959 in Big Spring, Texas.
 Raised in an Hispanic Catholic family, she grew up in a home built by her father and grandfather.
 She was a cheerleader in high school, and active in sports.
 She attended college at the University of Texas at Austin, graduating in 1980 with a degree in journalism.

-While in college, she began attending worship at local Methodist church, and later became a member of the United Methodist Church.
+While in college, she began attending worship at a local United Methodist church, and later became a member of the United Methodist Church.
 After graduating from college, Harvey worked in marketing for twelve years, before deciding to enter the ministry.
 She attended the Perkins School of Theology, where she completed her Master of Divinity degree in 1999.

 Ordained ministry

 After completing seminary, Harvey was ordained, and served as associate pastor of the Foundry United Methodist Church, in Houston, Texas, from 1992 to 1996.
 According to Harvey, she was attending worship at Foundry UMC when she received her call to ministry.
 Her second appointment was as executive associate pastor of Memorial Drive UMC, also in Houston, where she served from 1996 to 2008.
 When Hurricane Katrina hit the Gulf Coast in 2005, Harvey organized Memorial Drive Church's outreach efforts to help people who had fled from Louisiana amid the storm's devastation.

 By 2009, Harvey was serving as director of missional excellence for the Texas Conference, United Methodist Church.
 She was then appointed as deputy general secretary of the United Methodist Committee on Relief (UMCOR), a position she held for two years, from 2010 to 2012.

 At the 2012 quadrennial meeting of the South Central Jurisdiction, Harvey was elected bishop on the fifth ballot, becoming the first woman in sixteen years to be elected bishop in that region.
 She was appointed to the Louisiana Conference, succeeding Bishop William W. Hutchinson, and began her first four-year term on September 1, 2012.
 She was re-appointed for another four-year term in 2016.
 She served as a board member for the Louisiana United Methodist Children and Family Services, beginning in 2012.